By an AccountingEdu contributing writer

-According to Occupational Employment Projections provided by the Illinois Department of Employment Security Economic Information & Analysis Division, employment of accountants is expected to grow by 18.81 percent in the state between 2008 and 2018.
+According to Occupational Employment Projections provided by the Illinois Department of Employment Security Economic Information & Analysis Division in 2014, employment of accountants is expected to grow by 12 percent in the state between 2012 and 2022.
 This strong growth is spurred on by an increase in the number of businesses operating in Illinois, changes in laws that affect the financial services industry, as well as the increased attention being given to organizational accounting integrity.
 According to the U.S. Bureau of Labor Statistics, rapid growth will occur in the specialized areas of international business and information systems auditing.Big four accounting firms Deloitte & Touche, PricewaterhouseCoopers, Ernst & Young, and KPMG all have sizeable offices in Chicago.
 Although some accountants start as bookkeepers, tax preparers, or enrolled agents and have minimal formal education, positions within corporations and accounting firms are held by those with bachelor’s or grad degrees in accounting, or business degrees that include an accounting concentration.

 One of the most controversial tax laws to be passed in the state of Illinois recently has to do with sales tax for online purchases.
 The law requires that online retailers with in-state affiliates collect sales tax on purchases made in Illinois.
 The reason given by lawmakers was that the law would help small businesses compete with online stores by creating a “level playing field” and would also generate $150 million in tax revenue each year.